sebcachia/sebcachia.github.io/about.md

 tags: []
 ---

 Hi there!
 I'm Sebastian Cachia, though most people just call me Seb.
 I was born and raised in the European island nation of [Malta](http://en.wikipedia.org/wiki/Malta).
-I am in the process of relocating to Busapest with my wife Marica and our dog Flora.
+I am in the process of relocating to Budapest with my wife Marica and our dog Flora.

 <figure>
   <img src="../images/posts/about_safari.jpg">